NVIDIA/gds-nvidia-fs/README.md

 Currently the driver supports following storage solutions.

-- EXT4 filesystem in ordered mode on NVMe/NVMeOF/ScaleFlux CSD devices.
+- XFS and EXT4 filesystem in ordered mode on NVMe/NVMeOF/ScaleFlux CSD devices.
-- NFS over RDMA with MOFED 5.1
+- NFS over RDMA with MOFED 5.1 and above
 - RDMA capable distributed filesystems like DDN Exascaler, WekaFS, and VAST.
 - ScaleFlux Computational storage